themysticsavages/sulphurous/README.md

 `ip_bans` is used to ban users by public IP, and `pid_bl` is simply a blacklist for projects.

 ## Endpoints
-Pretty much every endpoint with docs
+Pretty much every endpoint with docs (there is a lot of them)

 ### GET /